 Where larger organizations have taken the lead on an issue–such as, for example, the Power Past Coal coalition–the 350 Seattle workgroup dedicated to the same issue will work with them collaboratively so that information flows easily and efforts are not duplicated.

-8) General Meeting Our
+7) General Meeting

 General Meetings are currently on the first Wednesday of the month at 6:30 pm(check the calendar, but there is generally food and socializing starting at 5:30), and are at University Friends Meeting 4001 – 9th AVE NE.
 Meetings of the whole group involve information sharing, workgroup time, “report-backs” from workgroups to the whole body, and announcements.
-When necessary, discussions about decisions that the whole group must make (e.g., actions or endorsements) will take place.
-Proposals generally originate within a workgroup and then are brought forward to the larger group.
-Where possible, time is made before and after the meeting for socializing.

-9) Decision-Making Structure
+8) Decision-Making Structure

-10) Non-Violence Statement
+9) Non-Violence Statement

-11) Dissolution of Property
+10) Dissolution of Property